tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 std::ranges::views::take(10)`.

 Error handling is explicitly configurable in the transcoding iterators.
-This gives complete control to those who want to do something other than the default.
+This gives control to those who want to do something other than the default.
 The default, according to Unicode, is to produce a replacement character (`0xfffd`) in the output when broken UTF encoding is seen in the input.
 This is what all these interfaces do, unless you configure one of the iterators as mentioned above.

 The production of replacement characters as error-handling strategy is good for memory compactness and safety.
 It allows us to store all our text as UTF-8 (or, less compactly, as UTF-16), and then process code points as transcoding views.
 If an error occurs, the transcoding views will simply produce a replacement character; there is no danger of UB.

-Code units are just numbers.
-All of these interfaces treat integral types as code units of various sizes (at least the ones that are 8-, 16-, or 32-bit).
-Signedness is ignored.

 A null-terminated pointer `p` to an 8-, 16-, or 32-bit string of code units is considered the implicit range `[p, null_sentinel)`.
 This makes user code much